Energy and grid feedback

 Background

-The concept of the overhead power supply of the eHighway system was taken from the fields of streetcars and trolley buses.
-The use of rectifier technology is to ensure a stable and reliable supply.
-Due to the geographical conditions in Schleswig-Holstein , there is ahigh proportion of renewable energy plants, which generally feed into the public electrical grid via converter technology.
-In view of the fact that an inverter emits comparatively less grid feedback than a rectifier, research is to be carried out to determine which technology (rectifier/inverter) is more suitable with regard to grids with a high proportion of renewable feed-in.
-The basis for this is the evaluation and analysis of the network feedback effects and the determination of the energy efficiency of both technology variants.
+The overhead power supply concept of the eHighway system is based on technologies used in streetcars and trolleybuses.
+The use of rectifier technology ensures a stable and reliable energy supply.
+Due to the geographical conditions in Schleswig-Holstein, where there is a high proportion of renewable energy systems that feed in via converter technology, it was investigated which technology (rectifier or converter) is better suited to grids with a high proportion of renewable feed-in.
+The evaluation of the grid repercussions and the determination of the energy efficiency of both technologies formed the basis of this investigation.

 Analysis and evaluation of the outgoing network reactions of the substations